L’apéro: it’s not a happy hour, not a dinner, not a barbecue. But what is it?

 Every good apéro has something alcoholic to drink.
 Wine is always recommended, and beer is good too.
 A pastis is an essential.
 The most popular brands for this anise-flavoured drink is Ricard.
 Lemonade and a pitcher of water are good to have as well.

 Although drinks are essential to any apéro, elaborate cocktails are not necessary.
+(Though they can be a lot of fun.)
 This integral part of the day is meant to cultivate a relaxing ambiance, so no one needs to be stuck in the kitchen or behind the bar!

 Wine: Dry, light white wine like a Chablis, Graves, or Touraine.
 (A sweeter white like a Muscat might be served early to “wake up the taste buds.”)
 If you really want a red, get a light one like a Bourgogne.
-Rosé is nice too, especially in summer.
-Make sure your white and rosé are served cold (as they should be).
+Rosé is nice too, especially in summer (even as a non-alcoholic option).
+Make sure your white and rosé are served cold.

 Beer: Something French or Belgian